cryoTUD/locscale/docs/index.md

 ![alt](imgs/overview_methods.png)
 <br><br>

 In general we recommend using [`locscale_feature_enhance`](tutorial/fem.md) for map optimisation in ```LocScale 2.0``` whenever applicable.
-We have found this procedure to work robustly in a majority of cases and to provide the best compromise in preserving high-resolution detail and enhancing contrast of flexible or lower occupancy regions and contextual structures such as micelles.
+We have found this procedure to work robustly in a majority of cases and to provide the best compromise in preserving high-resolution detail and enhancing contrast of flexible or lower occupancy regions and contextual structures such as micelles.  <br>

 [`Hybrid LocScale`](tutorials/hybrid_locscale.md) will be most useful in cases where preservation of contextual structure is of high importance and/or where a purely physics-driven map optimisation process is desirable, e.g if features to be optimised will likely fall outside the training data of `EMmerNEt` (e.g. sub-tomogram averages from _in situ_ cryoET).
 IF partial model information is available we recommend using all parts of the atomic model that can be reliably placed.